blukatdevelopment/UnchainedWorldsOld/character_creation/classes/lycanthrope.md

 #### Powerful physique
 At level one, you can transform into your lycanthrope form.
 Your size is large and your movement is 25ft.
-Your maximum hit points are recalculated with your hit die size changed to 1d12.
+Your maximum hit points are recalculated to be 12+CON per hit die.
 Athletics checks and constitution saving throws are made with advantage.
 When you take the attack action, you may attack one extra time.